latex3/fontspec/doc/dev.md

     l3build doc

-These are built with proprietry fonts if available and otherwise fall back on freely available fonts through a standard TeX Live installation.
+These are built with proprietary fonts if available and otherwise fall back on freely available fonts through a standard TeX Live installation.

 ## Dependencies